EtienneDx/KitRpgDocs/Quests.md

 ### Usage

 You can create new quests by using the create button in the project tab.
-Each quest object created like this MUST BE INSIDE A "Resources" FOLDER.
+Each quest object created like this **MUST BE INSIDE A "Resources" FOLDER**.
 This is very important, since otherwise, it won't be added into the game.

 Each quest contains two main arrays : The starting conditions, and the objectives.
 A quest can only start if all starting conditions are met, and can only be finished if all objectives are done.